OrbitGuardians-Datathon/OrbitGuardians_Datathon_WID_2025/README.md

 **Project Overview**

 As satellite launches accelerate, over 23,000 trackable space objects and over 500,000 smaller space debris threaten collisions with satellites.
-Nations with partial Space Situational Awareness (SSA) and unknown SSA capabilities rely primarily on United States systems, which unfortunately, these countries report errors fror non-U.S. satellites, no real collision warnings, and incomplete coverage, leaving them without reliable warnings.
+Nations with partial Space Situational Awareness (SSA) and unknown SSA capabilities rely primarily on the United States' systems, which unfortunately, and report they experience errors for non-U.S. satellites, no real collision warnings, and incomplete coverage, leaving them without reliable warnings.
 These countries need an independent, yet interoperable system that overcomes their current challenges.
-Our solution aims to provide a software as a service platform for partial SSA and unknown capabilities SSA countries that allows them to cooperatively contribute, share and access orbital data, as well as obtain data and anomaly alerts through an integrated anomaly detection engine.
-The platform is intented to function under the stewardship of the United Nations Office for Outer Space Affairs (UNOOSA) and the International Telecommunication Union (ITU), in order to establish the diplomatic, technical infrastructure and regularatory framework for a cooperative relationship among the nations, which would result in neutral governance and protect each country's sovereignty.
+Our solution aims to provide a software as a service platform for these countries that allow them to cooperatively contribute, share and access orbital data, as well as obtain anomaly alerts through an integrated anomaly detection engine.
+Additionally, the platform is intented to function under the stewardship of the United Nations Office for Outer Space Affairs (UNOOSA) and the International Telecommunication Union (ITU), in order to establish the diplomatic, technical, and regulatory infrastructure for neutral governance.

+**Business Understanding**

 Space is becoming increasingly more crowded.
 In the last 60 years nearly 8,500 objects have been launched to space, about 1,500 in geosynchronous Earth orbit (GEO) and about 7,000 in low Earth orbit (LEO)(Oltrogge & Alfano, 2019).
 A large fraction remains especially in LEO.
 Going forward, LEO is expected to become more crowded.
 The concern is not just the increasing number of satellites and active payloads, but the amount of debris (rocket bodies, other inert bodies, dead payloads) in Earth’s orbit, which comprises more than 95 percent of the currently tracked objects in space.
 The U.S. Department of Defense (DoD) is currently tracking over 23,000 objects larger than 10 cm in diameter in Earth orbit (of these, almost 16,000 are in LEO, of which nearly 13,000 were classified as space debris).
 An estimated 500,000 objects larger than 1 cm in diameter are not currently tracked, and over 100 million objects smaller than 1 mm in diameter are likely not trackable (Lal et al., 2018).